camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 {{< note title="Heads Up!" class="warning" >}}If you upgrade an existing installation of Cawemo, please follow the [migration guide]({{< ref update.md >}}), as we have introduced Camunda's new Identity and Access Management solution (IAM) with this release.{{< /note >}}

+**TODO** make sure to tell the customers in 1-2 sentences
+* what IAM is and why IAM is added to Cawemo
+* that IAM will in a later release be separated (so they might want to choose a separate database for IAM, the components that are going to be a separate IAM installation can be seen from the docker-compose.iam.yml file. this is relevant information for the 2 customers who craft Kubernetes or OpenShift manifests from the compose files)

 ## Prerequisites

 Cawemo consists of several components that are tied together with [Docker Compose](https://docs.docker.com/compose/).
 In addition to those components that ship with Cawemo, a few external systems are required for running it, which need to be set up separately.